Endowments

 Legislation and Policy Issues

-Concerned about the rising cost of college, U.S. lawmakers have proposed legislation on endowment spending and investment.
+Concerned about the rising cost of college, foreign influence, and protests on university campuses, several U.S. lawmakers have proposed legislation on endowment spending and investment.
+Additionally, faced with rising debts and deficits, lawmakers have also proposed increases taxes on university endowments to raise revenue.

 Background